DSA Members' news

 Novelist and academic Dame Marina Warner delivered the 2019 Annual Harrell-Bond lecture, which explored the potential of imaginative 'tale-spinning' in establishing a sense of place and belonging for refugees and forced migrants.
 Listen to the podcast.

-Exclusive live-stream event with Mark Lowcock
+Exclusive event with Mark Lowcock on humanitarian financing

 The Conflict Research Programme Blog celebrates its 1 year anniversary this month!
 The platform showcases the ongoing research from across our five focus countries covering a range of different themes, including the political marketplace, civicness and identity politics.

 Read some of our latest blogs from our 2018 Conflict Research Fellows:

 The opportunity for local peacebuilding interventions: The case of Kirkuk, Iraq by Dylan O’Driscoll

 DPU's KNOW project at the 4th annual IIHS Research Conference, Urban ARC 'Equal Cities'

 As part of the fourth edition of the Annual Research Conference of the Indian Institute for Human Settlements, KNOW Investigators will play a core role in presenting 24 papers across six themed panels aimed at exploring and sharing learnings from the KNOW Project.